Read the book and email me when you pick your party date!

 From this article, you’ll learn:

-- Why intimate gatherings are better than large galas
+• Why intimate gatherings beat large galas

-- How to invite people you’ve never met (but want to know)
+• How to invite people you’ve never met (but want to know)

-- The importance of icebreakers
+• The importance of icebreakers

 Why you should listen to me: My name is Nick Gray.
 I've hosted hundreds of parties all over the world.
 Every event that I host follows a similar formula, which I'll teach you here.
 New York Magazine once called me a host of "culturally significant" parties.